ShayaanZari/HN-on-a-platter/development.md

 ];
 ```

-4. The node which needs the IDs is the SQLite filter node, which won't accept this input.
+4. The node which needs the IDs is the SQLite filter node, which needs the IDs in a comma-separated list.

 ### Solution